pbrandl/aNN_Audio/README.md

 Modelling a digital twin of an analog distortion device for audio signals.
 Essentially, the device adds overtones to the signal.
 The current implementation uses a modified version of WaveNet.

+## Training Data Generation

-The data used for training is randomly cut and concatenated from a MedleyDB -- a dataset of multitrack audio for music research.
+Training data is generated in `generateTrainSet.py`.
+The data used for training is randomly cut and concatenated from MedleyDB -- a dataset of multitrack audio for music research.
 The obtained audio concatenation was then recorded by an analog harmonic distortion device, i.e., the input X is considered a raw audio file and differs from the target Y only by the distortion effect.

 Due to computational complexity the project is mostly implemented in Google Colab.
+Due to the large training data set (currently 4 GB) I am using Google Drive as storage.

 ## Predicting an Audio Sequence